top of page

 The Water Official — removes and transforms hardships.

-They write the seeker’s name in Heaven’s Roll and pardon all past wrongdoings.
-This pardon is more than a symbol—it is a washing away of old burdens, a quiet renewal of the soul.
-At that moment, the seeker is received by Heaven and given a gift as sacred as a second birth—a turning point that will guide their soul’s journey from this day on.
+They record the seeker’s name in Heaven’s register and pardon all past wrongdoings.
+This pardon is more than a symbol.
+At that moment, the seeker is received by Heaven and given a gift as sacred as a second birth — a turning point that will guide the soul’s journey from that day forward.

 Then the ceremony begins.
 A Delegated Teacher, carrying the Mandate of Heaven and standing in place of Patriarch Zhang and Matriarch Sun, reveals the Three Treasures: the hidden portal, the unwritten mantra, and the hand seal.

 The Teacher also reveals the second treasure—the unwritten mantra—and the third—the hand seal.
 With these two treasures, as the sutra later explains, the seeker learns to guard the spirit within.
-They begin to watch their thoughts, weigh their words, and choose their actions with care.
-Day by day, by living with mindful awareness, they draw closer to the pure nature that has always been within them.
+Thoughts are watched.
+Words are weighed.
+Actions are chosen with care.
+Day by day, through steady awareness, the seeker draws closer to the pure nature that has always been within.

 From that moment, the seeker is said to have received Tao—a spiritual rebirth.
-These treasures will help them grow in virtue, remain safe from harm, and, when their time on earth is done, be free from the endless cycle of life and death—returning at last to their true home in Heaven.
+These treasures help one grow in virtue, remain safe from harm, and, when life on earth is complete, be freed from the endless cycle of birth and death—returning at last to the true home in Heaven.

 After the transmission ceremony, the newly awakened listens to a careful explanation of the Three Treasures.
-As they take in the teachings, something may begin to stir within—a quiet warmth that soon becomes a burning wish to share the message of Tao.
-Those who feel this way are often the agents of Heaven—souls sent long ago with a sacred task, now awakened to the promise they once made.
+As the teachings settle in, something may begin to stir within—a quiet warmth that grows into a strong wish to share the message of Tao.
+Those who feel this stirring are Heaven’s bearers—souls sent long ago with a sacred vow, now awakened to the promise once made.

-Before receiving Tao, they may have lived like anyone else, unaware of their true purpose.
-But once awakened, everything changes—they give their time, their strength, and all they can to the sacred work.
+Before receiving Tao, they may have lived like anyone else, unaware of their deeper purpose.
+But once awakened, something shifts.
+Time, strength, and all they have are offered to the sacred work.

-One such agent was Elder Pan Hualing (潘華齡道長).
+One such bearer was Elder Pan Hualing (潘華齡道長).
+His life reveals what it means to answer Heaven’s call.

 The Story of Elder Pan